Holden Special Vehicles: VXR 2.0-litre Ecotec-4 Turbo

 This 4-cylinder engine is used in the HSV VXR, a model based on the Vauxhall Astra VXR/Opel Astra OPC.

 V8 Supercars

 In 2005, HSV provided sponsorship for the V8 Supercar team formerly known as the Kmart Racing Team.
 The team adopted HSV Dealer Team as their new name.
-With Garth Tander and Rick Kelly driving the two cars, the newly renamed team struggled in its first few outings in 2005, they found form later in the season, and from round one led the 2006 Championship to victory.
+With Rick Kelly and Garth Tander driving the two cars, the newly renamed team struggled in its first few outings in 2005, they found form later in the season, and from round one led the 2006 Championship to victory.
 Rick Kelly won the 2006 series..
 In 2007, Tander and Kelly won 17 races between them out of a possible 37, with Tander winning 15 of them and four round wins, winning the championship along the way.
 HSVDT also won their second Teams Championship in succession.
 The team was disbanded for the 2009 season.
 HSV's remaining sponsorship is with Walkinshaw Andretti United.